 Green Investments Earn Him Serious Green

 Gore co-founded the London-based investment firm Generation Investment Management to invest money in businesses that were environmentally responsible.
 The firm raised profits of almost $218 million between 2008 and 2011, which was split between 26 partners, Forbes reported.
-If it were an even split, Gore would have made over $8 million during those years.
+If it were an even split, Gore would have made more than $8 million during those years.

 Cashing In on a Cable Network

-In 2013, Gore and his business partner Joel Wyatt sold their cable network Current TV to Al Jazeera.
+In 2013, Gore and his business partner, Joel Wyatt, sold their cable network Current TV to Al Jazeera.
 Gore made $70 million off the deal, Forbes reported.
-Gore had previously been paying himself $1.2 million a year in salary and bonuses as an owner of the network.
+Gore previously had been paying himself $1.2 million a year in salary and bonuses as an owner of the network.

 Numerous Book Deals

 Although it hasn’t been reported how much he’s earned from his book deals, Gore certainly has added to his net worth with his books’ successes.
 He has written three New York Times bestsellers — “An Inconvenient Truth,” “The Assault on Reason” and “An Inconvenient Sequel: Truth to Power” — among his books.